List of 29 Characters in Chaucer’s Canterbury Tales

 The Monk

-The portrait of the Monk is ironic.
-The Monk loves hunting and attaches no importance to religious injunctions, which strictly shows that a monk should not leave his cloister or that a hunter could never become a holy man.
+The portrait of the Monk is an ironic one.
+The Monk loves hunting and attaches no importance to religious injunctions, which strictly indicates that a monk should not leave his cloister or that a hunter could never become a holy man.
 He ignores all the rules and combines both lifestyles to make his life comfortable.
 The Monk is, therefore, rightly a hard rider.
 He wears furs and hunting boots.
 He has greyhounds as swift as birds in flight.
 His greatest pleasures lay in riding hard and hunting the hare, for which he spares no expenses.

 The Friar